 C-200: Reemployment Services

-C-201: Co-enrollment
+C-201: Coenrollment

-Boards must ensure that, at the time Workforce Innovation and Opportunity Act (WIOA) career services begin or a waiver of the training requirement is entered into TWIST, Workforce Solutions Office staff enrolls all Trade-certified workers in WIOA dislocated worker services.Coenrollment in both WIOA and Trade Adjustment Assistance (TAA) programs allows the Trade-certified worker to fully benefit from WIOA-funded career planning and support services.
+Coenrollment in Workforce Innovation and Opportunity Act (WIOA) and Trade Adjustment Assistance (TAA) programs allows the Trade-certified worker to fully benefit from WIOA-funded career planning and support services.
 If a Trade-certified worker is trained with TAA program funds and placed in employment using WIOA resources, the dislocated worker program receives credit for the successful outcome.

 Boards must be aware of the following:

-Trade-certified workers are dislocated workers
+Trade-certified workers are dislocated workers.

-All dislocated workers receive career services, including Rapid Response services and initial assessments
+All dislocated workers receive career services, including Rapid Response services and initial assessments.

-The overall goal is to provide early intervention services that lead to rapid reemployment where the participant can expect an 80 percent wage replacement based on the prior employment
+The overall goal is to provide early intervention services that lead to rapid reemployment where the participant can expect an 80 percent wage replacement based on the prior employment.

 All dislocated workers covered under a filed petition must receive Rapid Response services and Employment Service (ES) as part of career services, including a referral, when appropriate, to vocational skills or dual-language training when no suitable employment is available.

-Boards must be aware that WIOA- and TAA-funded co-enrollment services include the following:
+Boards must be aware that WIOA- and TAA-funded coenrollment services include the following:

 WIOA-funded:

-Rapid Response and Career Services AssessmentInitial and comprehensive career counseling, including a review of high-demand occupations that address the goal of 80 percent wage retention
+Rapid Response and Career Services Assessment—Initial and comprehensive career counseling, including a review of high-demand occupations that address the goal of 80 percent wage retention

 Case management